 In order to offer health insurance to your employees through the Small Business Health Options Program (SHOP) Marketplace, your business or non-profit organization must:

-You must have 50 or fewer full-time equivalent employees (FTEs).
+Have 50 or fewer full-time equivalent employees (FTEs)

-You must offer coverage to all your full-time employees — generally workers averaging 30 or more hours per week.
+Offer coverage to all full-time employees — generally workers averaging 30 or more hours per week

-In most states, at least 70% of the employees you offer insurance to must either enroll in your plan or have coverage from another source.
+Enroll at least 70% of the employees you offer insurance to

-You must have an office or employee work site within the state whose SHOP Marketplace you want to use.
+Have an office or employee work site within the state whose SHOP Marketplace you want to use

 In most states, at least 70% of the employees you offer coverage to must enroll in it or have coverage from another source — like a family member’s job, Medicare, Medicaid, the military (TRICARE), veterans programs, or individual health insurance.

 - South Dakota: 75%

 The SHOP Minimum Participation Rate Calculator takes your state’s rules into account and tells you how many employees must accept your offer.
 Before using this tool, you may want to find out if your employees are interested in insurance you may offer, and if they already have coverage from another source.